Blimster/deact/README.md

 ```

 Above, a global state with name ```counter``` and the initial value ```0``` is introduced on the top level of the node hierarchy.
 The components ```incrementor``` and ```display``` are children of the provider.
 The component ```incrementor``` updates the state and the component ```display``` reads the state.

+It is also possible to let a component implement the interface ```GlobalStateProvider```.
+In this case, all local states of the compoenent is global to all its children.

 ## Effects